jvanasco/pyramid_sqlassist/README.md

 This package uses scoped Sessions by default.

 `v0.9.1` introduced a capability to use non-scoped Sessions.
-This appears to work, but hasn't been tested as thoroughly as I'd like.
+This appears to work, but has not been tested as thoroughly as I'd like.

 Non-scoped Sessions are not integrated with the `transaction` package, as they were incompatible with Zope's transaction extension when support was last